MrKarol/Coursera_JHopkins_DS_MOD3project/CodeBook.md

 ---

 ###1.
 Overview
-The objective of the project is to create a tidy.csv data set based on the raw data collected from the accelerometers from the Samsung Galaxy S smartphone.
+The objective of the project is to create a tidy.txt data set based on the raw data collected from the accelerometers from the Samsung Galaxy S smartphone.

 To fulfil the project's requirements, the R script has been developed: run_analysis.R, which purpose was to collect, transform and tidy raw data.
-The final results were saved in the tidy.csv file.
+The final results were saved in the tidy.txt file.

 **See Readme.md file for an explanation of the run_analysis.R script.**